-- In animals, especially the ruminants or grass-eating animals or herbivores.
-The cellulase enzymes, existing in their stomach helps to break down the plant cellulose into smaller and easily absorbable nutrients to produce energy for their further metabolic process.
+- In animals, especially in the ruminants or grass-eating animals or herbivores, the cellulase enzymes, existing in their stomach helps to break down the plant cellulose into smaller and easily absorbable nutrients to produce energy for their further metabolic process.

 Also Read- Digestion process in Ruminants.

-This article concludes an introduction to enzymes and the applications of enzymes.
+This article concludes with an introduction to enzymes and their applications.

 To know more about the enzymes, their types, functions, other related topics and important questions on enzymes, keep visiting our website at BYJU’S Biology.

 Frequently Asked Questions on Applications of enzymes